OHI-Science/ohi-israel/README.md

 launch_app(scenario)
 ```

-Then you can double click on the appropriate launch_app.* (*.bat for Windows, *.command for Mac) inside the '~/github/ohi-israel/med2014' folder to open the toolbox with Israel layers loaded to look like this:
+After the install you can double click on the appropriate launch_app.* (*.bat for Windows, *.command for Mac) inside the '~/github/ohi-israel/med2014' folder to open the toolbox with Israel layers loaded to look like this:

 ![ohi-israel_tbx_screen](med2014/tmp/fig/ohi-israel_tbx_screen.png)

+You can use `git pull` from within the repositories `~/github/ohicore` and `~/github/ohi-israel` to get the latest.
+See [Setup](https://github.com/OHI-Science/ohiprep/wiki/Setup) for installation of git, Github and RStudio.

 ## Regions
 The 6 regions and ancillary buffers (offshore, offshore1km, offshore3nm, inland, inland1km, inland25km) were created at: